What It Is

 A bone marrow aspiration and biopsy usually takes about 30 minutes.

 Your child may be asked to change into a cloth gown, and then will be positioned on an exam table on the stomach or side, and the skin will be cleaned with a special antiseptic soap.
-This will sterilize the skin.
+This sterilizes the skin.

 A small amount of anesthetic medicine will be injected through the numb spot on the skin to prevent pain as the bone marrow needle is inserted through the skin and soft tissues.